kaichao/scalebox/dockerfiles/dir-list/README.md

 In this container image, curlftpfs is used to mount ftp-server as a local file system to manipulate metadata.

-list-dir supports four types of directories:
+dir-list supports four types of directories:
 - local: Local Directory
 - rsync-over-ssh: Server directory backed by the ssh-based rsync protocol
 - native rsync: Server directory that supports the standard rsync protocol